 Jeane's fame led to many celebrities seeking her advice.
 Most notably, Ronald and Nancy Reagan relied on her for occasional insight into the future.
 Jeane passed away in 1997, and she is still referred to as one of the most famous American psychics of all time.

 In 1971, Ingo Swann was employed at the United Nations.
 He shared the same interest in parapsychology as so many others did during the 1970s.
 Ingo's interest was unique because he had certain psychic abilities that he was hoping to understand, and which he attempted to explain by becoming involved in the early Church of Scientology run by L. Ron Hubbard.
 He eventually became involved with fellow Scientologist Hal Puthoff, a physicist working at the Stanford Research Institute (SRI).
 From 1971 until the early 1980s, Ingo let Puthoff conduct ESP experiments on him, and ultimately Ingo was credited with developing the "Controlled Remote Viewing" training manual used by the DIA (Defense Intelligence Agency) to train Army remote viewers in the collection of intelligence through psychic means.
+Swann died in 2013.

 Jane Butts (Roberts)

 Born in 1929, Jane Roberts was the public name for Jane Butts, the woman who eventually became a catalyst for the New Age Movement.
 In 1963, Jane and her husband Robert Butts began experimenting with the Ouija board and she entered a trance.
 In her meditative state, she began channeling an entity that she later named Seth.
 Through the 1970s, Jane published several books based on those channeled sessions that eventually became known by her fans as the Seth Prophecies.
-Her books include The Coming of Seth, The "Unknown" Reality and several others.
+Her books include The Coming of Seth, The "Unknown" Reality, and several others.
 She passed away in 1984 leaving behind a legion of fans and followers.